Risk Factors Dashboard

 commitment from our medical device customers to market our products effectively or to devote resources necessary to provide effective sales;

-sufficient liquidity to support substantial investments in working capital, R&D, and selling, general and administrative (“SG&A”) resources required to make our strategy successful; and
+sufficient liquidity to support substantial investments in working capital, R&D, and selling, general and administrative (“SG&A”) resources; and

 successful sales, marketing, field clinical support, and sales-related activities.